-We only offer an insurance product underwritten by AXA Insurance UK plc and arranged by Hayes Parsons Limited, authorised to issue policy documentation and/or certificates on behalf of AXA Insurance UK plc.
+We only offer an insurance product underwritten by AXA Insurance UK plc.
+We are authorised to issue policy documentation and/or certificates on behalf of AXA Insurance UK plc.
 We have not made a personal recommendation as to whether this product is suitable for you.
 Please read the policy booklet carefully to ensure that the policy meets your demands and needs.
-In sourcing a suitable policy and in the event of a claim Hayes Parsons will act as agent of our clients.
-In placing the insurance, Hayes Parsons will act as agent of the insurer.
+In sourcing a suitable policy and in the event of a claim CMTIA will act as agent of the client.
+In placing the insurance, CMTIA will act as agent of the insurer.

-We aim to provide our customers with an excellent customer service to ensure their insurance requirements are met and to act with them in an honest, fair and professional manner at all times in accordance with their best interests.
+We aim to provide our customers with an excellent customer service to ensure their insurance requirements are met and to act with you in an honest, fair and professional manner at all times in accordance with your best interests.

 Duty of fair presentation

-You have a duty to give a fair presentation of risk both to ourselves at the CMTIA and to your insurer, AXA, and to provide information in a clear and accessible manner.
+You have a duty to give a fair presentation of risk both to us and to your insurer AXA, and to provide information in a clear and accessible manner.

 When we sell you a policy, the insurer pays us a percentage commission from the total premium.
 If the type of policy we sell reaches specific profit targets, the insurer may also pay us an additional bonus.

-In the event of a policy being cancelled mid term and not replaced by another policy, Hayes Parsons also reserve the right to retain the commission earned on the original transaction, or else make an administration charge of £10.00 whichever is the higher.
+In the event of a policy being cancelled mid-term and not replaced by another policy, we reserve the right to retain the commission earned on the original transaction, or else make an administration charge of £10.00 whichever is the higher.

 Methods of payment